GeorgeVragalev/Sharing-Economy-Microservice/README.md

 For the service load I might consider other approaches for load balancing.

 All requests will be sent using http protocols.

+To run run the docker compose
+to create script for migrations dotnet ef migrations script > output.sql Connect to dbs and apply each migration manually then you can make requests